Hermann Arthur Jahn

+He is not to be confused with Hermann Jahn, the 20th Century German politician, or Hermann Jahn the 20th Century German biologist.

 Early life

 He was the son of Friedrich Wilhelm Hermann Jahn and Marion May Curtiss.
 He attended City School in Lincoln.

 Jahn received his Bachelor of Science degree in chemistry at University College, London in 1928.
 He received his PhD on 14 February 1935 under the supervision of Werner Heisenberg at the University of Leipzig.
 The title of his dissertation was "The rotation and oscillation of the methane molecule".
 From 1935 to 1941 he did research at the Davy Faraday Research Laboratory at the Royal Institution in London.

 Career

 From 1941 to 1946, he was based at the Royal Aircraft Establishment at Farnborough Airfield.
-He was (the first) Professor of Applied Mathematics at the University of Southampton from 1949 to 1973.
+He was (the first) Professor of Applied Mathematics at the University of Southampton from 1949 to 1972.
 He published scientific papers on quantum mechanics and group theory.

 Personal life

-He married Karoline Schuler in 1943 in Hendon.
+He married Karoline Schüler in 1943 in Hendon.
 They had a son (born 1944) and a daughter (born 1946).

 Jahn died in 1979 aged 72.